nomssi/ABAP-to-PlantUML/sequence diagram/README.md

 ## Setup

 Three steps are needed to override the standard behavior:

-1. Create a new Include YY_SATRA_INCLUDE using the following code (Netweaver 7.4 SP05 required, a down port to 7.31 is at the end of this document):
+1. Create a new Include YY_SATRA_INCLUDE using the code corresponging to you Netweaver release 7.31, 7.40 or later

-2. Implement include YY_SATRA_INCLUDE.

-Create a source code plug-in to add the local classes in the include YY_SATRA_INCLUDE to class CL_ATRA_UML_HANDLING, e.g. as implicit enhancement at the end of include **LS_ABAP_TRACE_DATAD07**:
+2. In class builder for class CL_ATRA_UML_HANDLING *Goto -> Local Definitions/Implementations -> Local Definitions/Implementations Ctrl+Shift+F6*.
+The definition/implementation of local class LCL_UML_HANDLING is displayed.
+At the bottom of the source code in include **LS_ABAP_TRACE_DATAD07**, implement an implicit enhancement (source code plug-in) to insert the new include:

     ENHANCEMENT 1  YY_SATR_SEQUENCE.    "active version
       INCLUDE YY_SATRA_INCLUDE.